dirkelko/ui5conWorkshop/exercises/ex2/README.md

 ```

 2. Now add a `ValueHelp` tag from the `sap.ui.mdc` library with a typeahead declaration to the `mdc.Field` and add the id of the value help to the `valueHelp="vhBuildingId"` property of the `mdc.Field`.
-We also specify the path to a so called **delegate** which provides central functionality for the value help.
+We also specify the path to a so-called **delegate** which provides central functionality for the value help.
 In this still simple scenario the base delegate provided by the `sap.ui.mdc` library is sufficient.
 Later we have to implement our own delegates for more complex scenarios.
 The typeahead consists of a pop over control with the suggestion list of possible entries as a responsive table from the `sap.m` library.
 The `sap.ui.mdc` library contains value help specific wrapper controls.
-For example the `valuehelp.content.Table` control's property `filterFields` allows to specify which properties of the entity set will be used by the type ahead search functionality.
+For example the `valuehelp.content.Table` control's property `filterFields` allows to specify which properties of the entity set will be used by the type-ahead search functionality.
 The columns and list items of the `sap.m.Table` are declared as usual.

 ***valuehelp/webapp/view/Building.view.xml***
 ```xml